team-work-tools/team-work-telegram-bot/README.md

-# Easy Daily Telegram Bot
+# Daily Meeting Telegram Bot

-A Telegram bot that helps you conduct [daily meetings](https://www.agilealliance.org/glossary/daily-meeting/), also known as "daily stand-up," "daily scrum," etc.
+A Telegram bot that helps you conduct [daily](https://www.agilealliance.org/glossary/daily-meeting/) (or at least regular) meetings.

 ## Motivation